Between the Sandhills and the Sea

-In addition to her ambitions as a novelist, Holtby also focused directly on women’s rights, as well as racial justice in South Africa.
-Among other achievements, she established the Society of Friends of Africa (1934), which promoted the unionization of Black workers.
+Holtby (1898-1935) championed women’s rights as well as racial justice in South Africa.
+Among other achievements, she established the Society of Friends of Africa in 1934, which promoted the unionization of Black workers.
 In 1940, the Winifred Holtby Memorial Library was built in Johannesburg in her honor.
 The first library of its kind in South Africa, it was ‘equipped solely for the use of non-Europeans...and intended to serve native women as well as men.’
 Holtby’s landmark feminist novel, South Riding, was published in 1936.

 Excerpts from Edward Brittain's “L’Envoi” are included by permission of Mark Bostridge and T.J.
 Brittain-Catlin, Literary Executors for the Estate of Vera Brittain 1970.